computationalgeography/lue/document/doc/reference/utility/lue_scalability.md

 | `--lue:result=<result>`                   | Pathname of JSON file to store results in             |

-The author of the command used in scalability experiments is responsible for make sure the command behaves accordingly to the arguments to these options passed in.
+The author of the command used in scalability experiments is responsible for make sure the command behaves correctly to the arguments to these options passed in.

 The count is used for statistical purposes.
 Performing computations multiple times and recording latencies for each of those runs allows for the analysis of spread in the results.